Good Delivery

 The Good Delivery specification is a set of rules issued by the London Bullion Market Association (LBMA) describing the physical characteristics of gold and silver bars used in settlement in the wholesale London bullion market.
 It also puts forth requirements for listing on the LBMA Good Delivery List of approved refineries.

 Good Delivery bars are notable for their large size and high purity.
-They are the type normally used in the major international markets (Hong Kong, London, New York, Sydney, Tokyo, and Zürich) and in the gold reserves of governments, central banks, and the IMF.

 The Good Delivery Rules for Gold and Silver Bars

 The entire Good Delivery specification is contained in the LBMA document titled The Good Delivery Rules for Gold and Silver Bars: Specifications for Good Delivery Bars and Application Procedures for Listing.
 The document includes specific requirements regarding the fineness, weight, dimensions, appearance, marks, and production of gold and silver bars.
 It specifies procedures for weighing, packing, and delivery.
 It also describes policies for ensuring refiners' compliance with the specifications.

-The current edition of the Good Delivery Rules was published in January 2019.
+The current edition of the Good Delivery Rules was published in January 2023.